-Mackenzie Long is an Account Associate at RALLY where she specializes in editorial writing, policy analysis, and campaign development.
+Mackenzie Long is an Account Executive at RALLY where she specializes in editorial writing, policy analysis, and campaign development.

 Mackenzie works with the Center for Western Priorities, the nonpartisan advocacy organization promoting responsible conservation and energy practices on national lands in the Mountain West.
 She drives political research and supports the creation of CWP’s reporting on public lands issues.
 Mackenzie also executes and advises on legal communications for Washington State Charter Schools Association, and she provides strategic communications support to Green Dot Public Schools.

 Mackenzie is also the author of SCOTUSDaily, presented by Come To Terms, the only tipsheet covering the best of Supreme Court news and politics every day.
 Leading journalists, attorneys, law professors, and scholars from across the country use her tipsheet as their morning briefing on what’s happening in and around 1 First Street.